alinix1/alinix1/README.md

 Data visualization is something that interests me within software development.<br>
 I have a passion for helping others via software, and strive to work in either med tech or green tech.<br>
 Before learning how to code, I graduated with a Master of Public Health degree with a concentration in biostatistics.<br>
-Someday I may pursue a master's in data science.<br>

  ---